Residence Life Work Orders

 Submitting Multiple Work Orders

 Submitting multiple Work Orders will not speed up your request.
 On the contrary, it will slow down the efforts of the facilities staff by creating additional administrative work.
-When you submit more than one work order in short period of time, we have no way of knowing if the problem has escalated to something more severe or if there is a communication error on the part of the occupants in the residency.
+When you submit more than one work order in a short period of time, we have no way of knowing if the problem has escalated to something more severe or if there is a communication error on the part of the occupants in the residency.
 This causes us to research the problem further wasting time hunting for a problem which may have already been reported or recently resolved.
 Please alert your roommate(s)/apartment mates of a work order you have submitted.

 Multiple Problems in Your Residency